 When i request the issues form REST API there is no way to find out how many issues are currently on the Server.

 On the other responses like the html one there are variables with the issue count, limit and page number.

 I write this small patch to limit the memory usage and the slowness of query multiple times for different pages to find out how many issues i really have.

 This patch add the attributes issue count, limit and current page to the issues node of the REST API response for issues (issues.xml)

-#1 Updated by Daniel Lindenfelser over 7 years ago
+#1 Updated by Daniel Lindenfelser almost 8 years ago

-#5 Updated by Jean-Philippe Lang about 7 years ago
+#5 Updated by Jean-Philippe Lang over 7 years ago

 Daniel Lindenfelser wrote: